DallanQ/race_for_the_galaxy/Manual.md

 (An icon of a hexagon with 3 inside)/ (an icon of a yellow circle with a black and red border) Alien technology production world

-(An icon of a hexagon with 2 inside)/ (an icon of a yellow circle with a black and red middle ring) Alien technology windfall world
+(An icon of a hexagon with 2 inside)/ (an icon of a white circle with a black and red border and a yellow halo) Alien technology windfall world

 (An icon of a hexagon with 2 inside)/ (a yellow bold "ALIEN" text) card (including this one)